jacktripperz/planter/README.md

 on transactions.
 It also allows team building through a referral system, and most importantly, compound interest.

+## Disclaimer
+Signing transactions via this script requires the use of a wallet's private key, meaning you need to handle your private key locally on the computer from which you want to run this script on.
+By using this script you agrees to take full responsibility for your private key and wallets security!
+I take no responsibility in lost funds, wallets or anything related to using this script.

+## Prerequisites
+1. A clean and secure computer/nuc/raspberry pi that can run 24/7.
+2. Minor programming knowledge

 ## The Garden

 The [Garden](https://theanimal.farm/referrals/0x361472B5784e83fBF779b015f75ea0722741f304) is a high risk, high reward contract that operates similar to a high yield